Kangkong43/Enginous/README.md

 ## Description:
-Welcome to Enginous, your all-in-one productivity companion! 🚀
+Enginous is your all-in-one solution for productivity and utility needs.
+With Enginous, you have access to a variety of tools to help you stay organized, focused, and efficient in your daily tasks.

-Enginous is your all-in-one solution for productivity and organization.
+It is your all-in-one solution for productivity and organization.
 Whether you need to convert units, manage your to-do list, jot down quick notes, stay focused with a Pomodoro timer, or crunch some numbers with a calculator, Enginous has got you covered.
 With Enginous, you can streamline your workflow, stay organized, and make the most out of your time.
-Say goodbye to scattered tools and hello to a seamless productivity experience.

-So dive in, explore all the features, and let Enginous be your go-to tool for maximizing your productivity and achieving your goals.

 ## Built With:
 - Java
 - My SQL
+- Netbeans IDE

 ## Functions:
 - Converter: Easily convert between different units and measurements with our intuitive converter tool.